-Members of management (supervisors, managers and directors) and Human Resources personnel directly responsible for recruiting are not eligible to receive referral bonuses.
+Members of management (supervisors, managers and directors) and Human Resources personnel directly responsible for recruiting are not eligible to receive referral bonuses, with exception of the EMT referral.
 Medic employees are not eligible to receive a bonus for candidates they refer that will fall under their supervision.
 These individuals are encouraged to refer candidates, but will not be eligible for bonuses.